DolicaAkelloEgwel/presentations/presentation.md

 <!-- My "Hmmm" and gum chewing can he heard here...
 - An engineer who moved into art
 - 3D printed and assembled the art himself
+- robotic arm + "never-ending" IG stream, surveillence, etc
+- software - python and opencv
+- he told me that it didn't require an especially powerful machine to get this running, but sometimes the stream/OBS had some issues here and there
  -->

 ---